dykyi-roman/book-summary/ddd-vernon.md

 Aggregate this is object that have inside Entity and VO.
 One Aggregate can be change in one transaction.
 One context have only one aggregate - this is a main rule.
 Use a AggregateId for set a link to other aggregate, do not use an object href.

+# <a name="Repository"><h1>Repository</h1></a>

+Realisation repository only for aggregate.
+Exist a two type repository: oriented by collection and persistence.
+Using collection you can not add twice the same aggregate.
+Collection save data not obviously and have a method save().
+Repository can return VO or Aggregate.
+Transaction better put in the Factory.
+DAO - for CRUD.
+No logic in repository.